Juzzme2002/SC1015/README.md

 | Logistic Regression   | 0.00% and 0.12% |
 |Artifical Neural Network Regression with TensorFlow | 1.01% and 0.12% |

 Logistic Regression maybe more effective due to the <b>datatype of the dataset</b>.
 It strength in modelling a binary dependent variable suits our dataset as we are predicting the credit risk which is a categorical data.

+Depending on the banks decision, we should consider changing the threshold probability if the model is showing high rates of false positives or false negatives.

+For example, if the model is classifying many False Positives, it may cause a high number of unapproved loans for creditworthy applicants.
+In this case, the bank might want to change the decision boundary to be more lenient, resulting in fewer false positives and more loans being approved.
+On the other hand, if the model is classifying many False Negatives, it may be cause a high level of loan defaults and financial loss for the lender.
+In this case, the lender might want to change the decision boundary to be more strict, resulting in fewer false negatives and more defaults being identified.

+Therefore, it is important to consider the business and regulatory context in which the model will be used when deciding on the threshold value.

 # 📚 New Content Learnt
 * Deep Learning using TensorFlow and Keras library